A short option, regardless of whether it’s a call or put, can be

-If an ITM call is assigned, the call seller will be short shares of stock.
+If an ITM short call is assigned, the short call holder will be assigned short shares of stock.
 If the account holder does not have the funds to cover a short stock position, the brokerage will liquidate the stock at the market price.
-For instance, if the stock is trading at $95 and a short call at the $90 strike is assigned, the short call seller would then own the stock at $90 and have to purchase stock at $95 to close the trade.
-The net loss would be $5.00 per contract, less credit received from selling the call initially.
+For instance, if the stock is trading at $95 and a short call at the $90 strike is assigned, the short call would be converted to short shares of stock at $90.
+They would then have to purchase stock at the market price of $95 to close the trade.
+The net loss would be $500 for the 100 shares, less credit received from selling the call initially.

 To reset your password, please enter the same email address you use to log in to tastytrade in the field below.
 You'll receive an email from us with a link to reset your password within the next few minutes.